Research Using Animals

 One requirement of the Animals (Scientific Procedures) Act 1986 (ASPA) is to have an Animal Welfare and Ethical Review Body (AWERB) to ensure that the use of animals is carefully considered, justified and performed to high standards; all opportunities for reduction, refinement and replacement (the 3Rs) are implemented; and the four commitments of the Understanding Animal Research (UAR) Concordat on Openness are upheld.

-The PEL holder at each site has overall responsibility for the implementation of ASPA and the operation of the AWERB.
-The 3 AWERBs function locally but work collaboratively to share best practice, reporting quarterly into the UKHSA Science Governance Committee.
+The Place Establishment License Holder (PEL) at each site has overall responsibility for the implementation of ASPA and the operation of the AWERB.
+The three AWERBs function locally but work collaboratively,to share best practice and report quarterly into the UKHSA Science Governance Committee.

 Typical Annual Animal Usage Statistics at UKHSA